pipelinedb/pipelinedb/README.md

     CREATE CONTINUOUS VIEW
     =# ACTIVATE test_view; --this will block

 Events can be emitted to PipelineDB streams using regular SQL `INSERTS`.
+Any `INSERT` target that isn't a table is considered a stream by PipelineDB, meaning streams don't need to have a schema created in advance.
 Let's emit a single event into the `test_stream` stream since our continuous view is reading from it:

     pipeline
     =# INSERT INTO test_stream (key, value) VALUES ('key', 42);